openUC2/device-portal/README.md

 ### Environment Variables

-If you are running device-portal on a computer which is not a Raspberry Pi with the standard PlanktoScope software distribution, then you'll need to set some environment variables.
+If you are running device-portal on a computer which is not a Raspberry Pi with the standard PlanktoScope OS, then you'll need to set some environment variables.
 Specifically, you'll need to set:

-- Either `MACHINENAME_SN`, which should be a 32-bit hex number representing the computer's serial number (which is used for determining the computer's machine name to be displayed on the landing page), or `MACHINENAME_SNFILE`, which should be the path to a file containing a hex number, the least-significant 32 bits of which will be interpreted as a 32-bit serial number.
+- Either `MACHINENAME_NAME`, which should be a string representing the name of the machine to be displayed on the landing page, or `MACHINENAME_NAMEFILE`, which should be the path to a file containing the name of the machine to be displayed on the landing page.

-For example, you could run device-portal with the fake serial number `0xdeadc0de` using any of the following commands:
+For example, you could run device-portal with the machine name `metal-slope-23501` with one of the following commands:
 ```
-MACHINENAME_SN=deadc0de make run
+# If you downloaded a device-portal binary:
+MACHINENAME_NAME=metal-slope-23501 ./device-portal
+# If you are developing the project:
-MACHINENAME_SN=0xdeadc0de make run
+MACHINENAME_NAME=metal-slope-23501 make run
 ```

 ## Licensing